Pediatric Nutrition: Serving Infants and Toddlers Who Need a Little Help

 Who Is Eligible for the Clinic?

-“We have a NICU discharge specialist to help ensure babies do not fall through the cracks.
-At NICU discharge, the physician places a referral to the developmental clinic, but we also receive outside referrals from pediatricians who may have a little one with concerns,” explains Ungetheim.
+The Women's Hospital has a NICU discharge specialist to help ensure babies do not fall through the cracks.
+At NICU discharge, the physician places a referral to the developmental clinic, but we also receive outside referrals from pediatricians who may have a little one with concerns.

 When a child is referred to the clinic, the initial appointment lasts approximately 45 minutes.
 Parents fill out a questionnaire, which is a developmental screening tool for communication and fine motor skills.
 The nurse practitioner, occupational therapist, and registered dietician are all present at the same time for the baby's assessment and evaluation.